When Should You Use This Tool?

 Comprehensive Guide to Weight Status & BMI

 Understanding your body weight is a critical component of maintaining good health.
-This Overweight Calculator is designed to give you a quick, reliable estimate of your body composition using the Body Mass Index (BMI) standard.
 Whether you are looking to lose weight, gain muscle, or simply maintain your current physique, knowing your starting point is essential.

 How is Overweight Status Calculated?

-This tool uses the BMI (Body Mass Index) formula, which is the international standard used by the World Health Organization (WHO) and medical professionals.
+Behind the scenes, this tool uses the BMI (Body Mass Index) formula, which is the international standard utilized by the World Health Organization (WHO) and medical professionals.
 It calculates the relationship between your weight and your height.

 - Metric Formula: Weight (kg) / [Height (m)]²